-The low voltage controlled load relay connections are typically made to the thermostat wires of the air conditioners.
-The Normally Open contacts are wired in "series" with the thermostat.
+The relay connections are typically made to the thermostat wires of the air conditioners.
+The normally open contacts are wired in "series" with the thermostat.
 This means that the thermostat wire is cut and the two ends are wired to the Common and the Normally Open contacts of the relay/s.
 In this way, the EMS can interrupt the operation of the compressor, just as the thermostat does.
 The low voltage wires are brought into the box through the large hole in the lower right-hand corner of the back of the box.